 Despite claims to the contrary, what happens on Amazon doesn't necessarily have to stay on Amazon.

-Affiliate marketing isn't necessarily anything new, but its strength has never been fully realized until the rise of social media influencers—a market now estimated to be worth $13.8 Billion in 2021.
-And while Amazon has long used affiliate marketing, the results have never been all that consistent.
-But traffic from social media influencers can not only increase Amazon sales, they can help drive both legitimacy and visibility to influencers themselves.
+Affiliate marketing isn't necessarily anything new, But its strength has never been fully realized until the rise of social media influencer marketing—a market now estimated to be worth $16.4 Billion in 2022.

 What to Know About the Amazon Influencer Program

 Social proof is everything.
 And testimonials from social media influencers can help make or break a new product.
-The Amazon Influencer Program doesn't just allow influencers an additional channel for exposure.
-And it’s not just an additional revenue stream.
+The Amazon Influencer program doesn't just allow influencers an additional channel for exposure.
+Nor is it just an additional revenue stream.